deanilvincent/check-password-strength/README.md

 I'll be glad if you give this project a ★ on [Github](https://github.com/deanilvincent/check-password-strength) :)

+## changelog

+- v3: allow all symbols by default (any character except the 26 latin lowercase, uppercase letters and 10 digits)
+- v2: allow configuration through `options` object
+- v1: first version

 ***

-Kudos to [@Ennoriel](https://github.com/Ennoriel) and his efforts for making v2.x.x possible!
+Kudos to [@Ennoriel](https://github.com/Ennoriel) and his efforts for making v2 and v3 possible!
-### License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/deanilvincent/check-password-strength/blob/master/LICENSE.md/) file for details.